Zheer09/Earthlink-Telecommunication-DevOps-Challenge/README.md

 # Earthlink-Telecommunication-DevOps-Challenge
-These are the explanation of all the task each of the task show you how to run the task or what are the prerequisite to do before you start the tasks.
+These are the explanation of all the tasks ,each of the task show you how to run the task or what are the prerequisite to do before you start the tasks.
 ## Task 1
-This solution is only has been tested on Ubuntu OS , there are many way to connect via SSH to the machine or network device you want in our case we only uses `sshpass` this allow us to provide password along with a ssh connection
+This solution is only has been tested on Ubuntu OS , there are many way to connect via SSH to the machine or network device that you want, in our case we only uses `sshpass` this allow us to provide password along with a ssh connection

-In order this task to work your Network device should allow SSH so you need to enable the SSH connection from first if it is disable otherwise you should good to go.
+In order this task to work your Network device should allow SSH ,so you need to enable the SSH connection first if it is disabled otherwise you should good to go.

 There are couple of the Environment variable to initialize before running the `auto-connect.sh` bash command , these are the variable to initialize :